HardlyDifficult/Tutorials/Chapter3.md

 We added a sprite representing the area where fly guys will spawn from.

-For simplicity in the Spawner component, the position emenies appear at is the center of the Spawner's GameObject.
+For simplicity in the Spawner component, the position enemies appear at is the center of the Spawner's GameObject.
 We attempt to position this for the fly guy, and then adjust the door sprites' positions to fit the visible space.

 The Spawner added should start to spawn fly guys periodically after about 10 seconds into the level.